Write for Us!

 Deadlines

-Please consider these deadlines sancrosanct, as we have made commitments to deliver each issue on specific dates to our printer, our advertisers and – of course – our readers.
+Please consider these deadlines sancrosanct; we have made commitments to deliver each issue on specific dates to our printer, our advertisers and – of course – our readers.

-Submitting your article even just a week after the listed deadline means your work will most likely be first-in-line for the next edition.
-That might be too late for you—especially when it comes to our double-month summer and winter issues (July/August, and December/January).
+Submitting your article even just a few days after the listed deadline will likely mean your work will be first-in-line for the next edition.
+That may be too late for you—especially if you’ve missed our July/August, and December/January issues.

 Types of articles